W34K3D/W34K3D/Python Documentation.md

 ```

 The while keyword is followed by the condition under wich the code is repeated.
-When the condition no longer holds true, we exit the while loop.
+&nbsp; When the condition no longer holds true, we exit the while loop.

 Loops usually include **counters**.
-A counter is a variable that keeps track of the number of iterations.
+&nbsp; A counter is a variable that keeps track of the number of iterations.
-Counter variables are updated inside the loop, so they change with  every iteration.
+Counter variables are updated inside the loop, so they change with every
+iteration.
 An initial value is set outside the loop, as the starting point.

 Whith while loops you can run into what is known as an infinite loop.
-This is when the condition holds true forever, and the code never stops
+&nbsp; This is when the condition holds true forever, and the code never stops
 repeating.
 Counter help you avoid infinite loops.

 ```py